newlandsvalley/purescript-midi/README.md

     (parse <<< normalise) midiString

-On the other hand, you may merely need to parse MIDI events (such as note on or note off) that emenate from a Web MIDI connection.
+On the other hand, you may merely need to parse MIDI events (such as note on or note off) that emanate from a Web MIDI connection.
 In other words, you are connecting directly to a MIDI device through the browser and need to parse the stream of event messages as the instrument is played.
 To do this, use:

     parseMidiEvent midiEvent